discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

   "assumedBuffs": [{"id": "Might", "type": "Boon"}, {"id": "Fury", "type": "Boon"}, {"gw2id": 1786, "type": "Trait"}] }}
 >
-This build uses the Jade Bot Core: Tier 10 (and the resulting conversion from <Trait name="Dark Gunslinger"/> ) in combination with 12 <Item name="Spiteful +9 Agony Infusion"/> to cap Bleeding Duration.
+This build uses the Jade Bot Core: Tier 10 (and the resulting conversion from <Trait name="Dark Gunslinger"/> ) in combination with 12 <Item id="86113"/> to cap Bleeding Duration.

-If you want to cap Bleeding Duration with a lower Tier core (or none), you will need extra <Item name="Spiteful +9 Agony Infusion"/>.
+If you want to cap Bleeding Duration with a lower Tier core (or none), you will need extra <Item id="86113"/>.

-You can also use <Item name="Malign +9 Agony Infusion"/> if you do not have the Spiteful ones for a minor DPS loss.
+You can also use <Item id="37130"/> if you do not have the Spiteful ones for a minor DPS loss.
 </Character>

 <Character title="Condi Quick Harbinger" gear={{